 Recurring.
 CASS certification is not a lifetime badge of honor.
 The USPS requires software providers to renew their certification every year, with a fresh round of testing required.
-Service Objects has not only been continuously CASS-certified for much of the past decade, but has also forged a unique partnership with USPS to update and refresh its CASS-certified address data every two weeks.
+Service Objects has not only been continuously CASS-certified for much of the past decade, but has also forged a unique partnership with USPS to update and refresh address data in lock-step with the USPS updates.

 Reliable.
 DPV capabilities are based on the master list of delivery points registered with the USPS, which stores actual deliverable addresses in the form of an 11-digit code, incorporating data such as address, unit, and ZIP+4 codes.
 While the codes themselves can (and do) change frequently, the real key in address deliverability is having up-to-date access to current USPS data.
 Service Objects licenses DPV tools as an integral part of its address validation capabilities.

 Our CASS-certified address engine and continuously updated USPS address data are two of the critical components behind our proprietary address database.
 Whether you run your addresses through our USPS address validation API in your application or use a convenient batch process, those addresses are instantly compared, validated, corrected, and/or appended to provide accurate results.